Argonne-National-Laboratory/DSP/docs/index.md

 Stochastic programs can be read from [SMPS](https://ieeexplore.ieee.org/abstract/document/8142546) files or our C API functions (or Julia package [DSPopt.jl](https://github.com/kibaekkim/DSPopt.jl)).
 For generic optimization problems, each block can be specified by [mps-dec](https://gcg.or.rwth-aachen.de/doc/reader__dec_8h.html) files or our C API functions (or Julia package DSPopt.jl).

-> NOTE: A **distributionally robust** variant of dual decomposition is available for the problems given in SMPS files and `.dro` file.
+> NOTE: A **distributionally robust** variant of dual decomposition is available for the problems given in SMPS files and optionally with `.dro` file.

 For more technical details, please refer the following papers.